paulbradyping/DotNetPingIDSDKServer/readme.md

 - Extract the file to a local folder.

 Start the application.
--To Start the application use the windows explorer and browse to the folder that has PingIDAPI.exe in it.
+-To Start the application use the windows explorer and browse to the folder that has PingIDAPI-sdk.exe in it.
-Run the PingIDAPI.exe
+Run the PingIDAPI-sdk.exe

+To Test PingID API
 You need the pingID properties file from the PingOne Tenant you are testing with Browse to select that file